 Without even getting past the second tracepoint output, we can see that we have too much information here.
 We see two calls to AddRef that both have a refcount of 1.
 This is because we are seeing output for all objects being AddRef’d.

-Now that we have the address of the leaked object, we can go back to our tracepoints and add a condition.
+Then we can go back to our tracepoints and add a condition.
 To do this we hover over the tracepoint to bring up the tracepoint’s toolbar and click the “Settings…” icon.

-Then set the condition to match the value of “this” that you inspected at the constructor.
+Then select “Conditions” and set the conditional expression to match the value of “this” that you inspected at the constructor.
 (Tip: Using the context menu or shortcut key will open the window with the Conditions box already checked.)

 Create the same condition for both tracepoints.
 Now when you continue the execution, you can see the output just for that object in the Output window.